- Spaces we rate

 Does the portfolio report include ALL companies with portfolio ratings?

-No. In February 2019 we invited all portfolios who have rated with NABERS to participate in the report.
-We received requests from 14 individual companies to obtain a portfolio rating.
-13 individual companies have made their results public in the report.
+No. In February 2020 we invited all portfolios who have rated with NABERS to participate in the report.
+16 individual companies have made their results public in the report.

 Why does the NABERS Sustainable Portfolios Report use ratings from two different dates?

-The report is based on certified ratings current at the end of calendar 2018 (CY18) or the end of financial year (FY19).
+The report is based on certified ratings current at the end of financial year 2019 (FY19) or the end of calendar year 2019 (CY19).
 All portfolio ratings are valid for 12 months.

 How often will the report be produced?